pytorch/ignite/examples/cifar10_raytune/README.md

 Best trial test set accuracy: 0.6154
 ```

 We see that most trials stop earlier than the number of maximum epochs (= 10, here).
+This is because the ASHAScheduler performs early stopping:
+after each reported epoch, it compares trial performance and prunes the worst-performing ones.
+So `num_epochs = 10` is the upper limit
+here, most trials stop earlier.